selectstarofficial/AI-Detection/README.md

 # AI Face / License Plate Detection
 ## Introduction
 Statistical machine learning models in general are very dependent on datasets.
-The more diverse information the model can train, the most robust model you would get.
+The more diverse information the model can train, the more robust model you would get.
 This project provides real-life face and license plate photos taken in South Korea and has trained a robust detection model using Yolo v3.

 ### Demo Results
 #### Input Image